 Primary Responsibilities: Field Team Leader

-Earl was born and raised in Alberta.
-He graduated from Northwest Bible Institute in Edmonton.
+Earl was born and raised in Alberta while Ruth (below) was born and raised on the Canadian prairies.
+Earl graduated from Northwest Bible Institute in Edmonton.
 He married Ruth (nee Schalm) in 1955 and had three children.
 He is a licensed mechanic and worked in a small town in British Columbia for 10 years where he served in the local church as Bible teacher and board member.
 In 1968, he, with his wife and family moved to Dallas, Texas, where they spent two years at a special Missions Training College.
 They left for Brazil in 1970 for their first term of service and spent the next thirty years there as missionaries.
 Earl along with his wife Ruth founded the ‘Mount Horeb Training Centre’ in the small village of Itaperucu in Parana, Brazil, which began as an orphanage and grew into much more over the years.
 Earl’s passion is to serve God by serving people with his many talents and gifts.
 He now resides in Salmon Arm, B.C. and continues his involvement in the work in Brazil with a yearly visit to help in any way he can, as well acting as president.
 Earl and Ruth also travel to churches in Canada promoting the ministry in Brazil.

 Primary Responsibilities: Field Promotion

-Ruth was born and raised on the Canadian prairies.
-She married Earl Trekofski in 1955 and had three children.
+Ruth married Earl Trekofski in 1955 and had three children.
 In 1968, Ruth and Earl moved to Dallas, Texas where they enrolled in a Bible College for a special two-year course in missionary training.
 They left for Brazil in 1970 with their three children for their first term of missionary service.
 It became their home for the next thirty years.